Amazon Bioeconomy Small Grant Evaluation Facility

 Calls for grant proposals are announced through the AIC website, email, social media and a nominator network of Amazonian entrepreneurship ecosystem partners.

-Participating donors commit to reviewing the top 3 funding recommendations from the program per quarter.
-If donors are interested, they will have an option to either provide funding directly or to contact grantees and ask for more information.
-To facilitate transactions, regranters will be enrolled as appropriate.
+Participating donors commit to reviewing the top 3 funding recommendations from the facility per program cycle.
+If donors are interested, they have an option to either provide funding directly or to contact grantees and ask for more information.
+To facilitate transactions, regranters are enrolled as appropriate.

-The grant recommendations selected quarterly are approved by the Program Advisory Council, with a ratio of two grants reserved for proposals coming through a nominator network and one reserved for proposals coming from the general public.
+The grant recommendations selected quarterly are approved by the Program Advisory Council (PAC), with a ratio of two grants reserved for proposals coming through the PAC nominator network and one reserved for proposals coming from the general public.

 Profiles of startups, cooperatives, and NGOs submitting into the system will be vetted and made visible online as a public directory of Amazonian bioeconomy stakeholders that may be of interest to future donors, investors, corporate buyers and other allies.